samuel-souza/soccerdatas/README.md

 # soccerdatas
-Webscraping of a GE website.
-A webscraping package in development.
+A webscraping package in development focusing in sports data.